Gauged compact $Q$-balls and $Q$-shells in a multi-component $CP^N$ model: Solutions

-In this paper, we have presented several composite solutions of the Q-ball -- Q-shell and also the Q-shell -- Q-shell.
-A particularly nice finding is that the model has a solution with zero electric charge, which is recognizable as a neutral object from far outside.
-It is well-known that the energy and charge have some scaling relations in the basic Q-ball model.
-However, it should be completely rewritten in this type solution.
-Also, it is not correct that the solution always exists; in fact, there may be an window to have such special solution.
-In this subsection, we numerically examine the parameter condition for the existence of the net-zero solution.
-Figure \ref{phasediagram} presents the net charge $\bar{Q}$ versus the inner radius of the shell $R^{\rm (in)}_2$ of the $CP^3-CP^{23}$ Q-ball -- Q-shell solutions where the Q-ball charge is fixed as $\bar{Q}_1=+10$.
-We acquire the shell solutions with many charges by the several $q^{(2)} (\lesssim 0)$ with $\omega_2=1.0-3.0$.
+Figure \ref{phasediagram} presents the net charge $\bar{Q}$ versus the inner radius of the shell $R^{\rm (in)}_2$ of the $CP^3-CP^{23}$ $Q$-ball -- $Q$-shell solutions where the $Q$-ball charge is fixed as $\bar{Q}_1=+10$.
+We acquire the shell solutions with many charges from several $q^{(2)} (\lesssim 0)$ with $\omega_2=1.0-3.0$.
 The behavior can be understood an intuitive way in terms of the following discussion.
 The temporal component of the gauge field $A_t(r)$ is assumed to be a positive, monotonically decreasing function without sacrificing generality.
-This means that $b_2(r)0$ is always positive for $q^{(2)}<0$, as can be directly confirmed by \eqref{ba}.
-As a result, the charge $\bar{Q}_2$ always is negative by the definition~\eqref{Charge2}.
-In Fig.\ref{phasediagram}, we plot the solid lines for the $q^{(2)}<0$ 's solutions, which of course are $\bar{Q}<0$ for $\omega_2 \lesssim 2.0$.
+This means that $b_2(r)$ is always positive for $q^{(2)}<0$, as can be directly confirmed by \eqref{ba}.
+As a result, the charge $\bar{Q}_2$ is always negative by the definition~\eqref{Charge2}.
+In Fig.\ref{phasediagram}, we plot the solid lines for the $q^{(2)}<0$ solutions, which of course are $\bar{Q}<0$ for $\omega_2 \lesssim 2.0$.
 The dots on the line indicate the solutions with $q^{(2)}=0$.
-As passing the points, the solutions are of $q^{(2)}>0$ which is shown by the dotted lines, where the $\bar{Q}_2$ becomes positive because $b_2(r)>0$.
+The solutions are of $q^{(2)}>0$, which is shown by the dotted lines, where $\bar{Q}_2$ becomes positive because $b_2(r)>0$.
 But when $q^{(2)}$ increases, $b(r)<0$ can exist, and the integral in \eqref{Charge2} shifts to the negative.
-At some large $R_2^{\rm (in)}$, $\bar{Q}_2$ switches to negative and then, return to the small $R_2^{\rm (in)}$ region as decreasing $q^{(2)}$ (near straight dotted lines with $\bar{Q}<0$).
-We draw the arrows in Fig.\ref{phasediagram} that show the increase in $q^{(2)}$.
-There exist the net zero solutions in the $\omega_2 \lesssim 2.0$.
-It is natural to speculate that the far-off $R_2^{\rm (in)}$ region should contain the solutions with maximal $q^{(2)}$ as well as the other net zero solutions.
-Finding such solutions, however, will be a quite challenging task, since it comes to the severe numerical difficulties.
+At some large $R_2^{\rm (in)}$, $\bar{Q}_2$ switches to negative and then returns to the small $R_2^{\rm (in)}$ region as $q^{(2)}$ decreases (near the straight dotted lines with $\bar{Q}<0$).
+The arrows in Fig.\ref{phasediagram} show the increase in $q^{(2)}$.
+There are net-zero solutions in $\omega_2 \lesssim 2.0$.
+It is natural to speculate that the far-off $R_2^{\rm (in)}$ region should contain the solutions with maximal $q^{(2)}$ as well as the other net-zero solutions.
+Finding such solutions, however, will be a quite challenging task, with severe numerical difficulties.